-A student pilot can take the FAA knowledge test anytime after they finish PPL ground school.
+A student pilot can take the FAA knowledge test anytime after finishing PPL ground school.

-After you complete your ground school and pass all the tests, your flight instructor will endorse you for the knowledge test.
+After completing your ground school and passing all the tests, your flight instructor will endorse you for the knowledge test.

 Typically student pilots complete the FAA knowledge test before fulfilling the 40 hours requirement.